Chiron1999/Depression-Probe-3Models/README.md

 1. Install the Conda package for you system.
 The installation of the package can be found <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html">here</a>.

-2. Create the CFA Conda environment.
+2. Create the Conda environment.
 This may take a while, depending on the network status.

 ```
-conda create -n "CFA" python=3.8.13
+conda create -n "Probe_env" python=3.8.13
 ```

 3. Activate your CFA Conda environment.

 ```
-conda activate CFA
+conda activate Probe_env
 ```

 ## Steps to Use CFA